wiktord2000/Service-Assistant/README.md

 - Maintaining a customer profile (e.g. repair history, owned vehicles, contact information)
 - Maintaining a vehicle profile (e.g. repair history, owner information, and basic vehicle information)

+> **Note**<br/>
+> The main purpose was to create application **only for desktops / large screens** because of amount of data presented but progressively I'm working on responsiveness.
+I've recently provided better scalable tables and split the client profile to the desired form (I'm going to make the same with other profiles).<br/>

 ## Technologies

 - Angular